With time, the build vs. buy integration decision has evolved dramatically.

 Design the Integration

 - Work out your common data model.
 Carefully map data exchanges and transformations between systems.
-A three-space text field won’t t map to a two-digit text field, and no amount of wishing will make it so.
+A three-space text field won’t map to a two-digit text field, and no amount of wishing will make it so.

 - Figure out redundancies.
 Identify what potential failure paths and proper notification protocols will be.
 You also need to have a formal rollback system in place in case of inevitable system crashes.
 After all, no system is perfect.